WORKS

 Hot Flush a set of cast bronze plaques of a carved relief profile of Queen Elizabeth II familiar to us all on commonwealth coins yup is it all about money.

-Above images: Settlement and the Gatekeepers
+Above images: works from the series Settlement and the Gatekeepers

 installed at Hugo Michell Gallery, November 2020 and Occassional Space August 2020.
+In the collection of the Art Gallery of NSW

-Above images: Settlement#7 2023 and Settlement#6 2023, Photo: Christo Crocker
+[above] Settlement#7 2023 (in the collection of the Ballarat Art Gallery) and [right] Settlement#6 2023, Photo: Christo Crocker.

 Settlement #5 Establishment 2022